ajeygore/ajeygore.github.com/collections/_posts/2023-10-30-upfront-design-isn't-for-building-software.md

 Going back to the tree example, you might have to cut off branches to keep the tree in shape, same way, you might have to discard or reimplement some part of software without getting worried about sunk cost fallacy.
 Another example can be to provide support by a small stick to strengthen the tree, and allow growth.
 Same way we can think about a lot of software as a service products (SaaS) in the early days, to provide strength in the early days and not worry about building it out.

-If we think about these decisions -- **these are one way decisions** (https://www.inc.com/jeff-haden/amazon-founder-jeff-bezos-this-is-how-successful-people-make-such-smart-decisions.html) These decisions aren’t easily replaceable, eg, hiring people is usually one way decision, working on your tech strategy becomes super important because it’s again mostly consists off one way decisions, those of course can be change, but change is costly.
+If we think about these decisions -- **these are one way decisions** [Jeff Bezos has some views on this as well](https://www.inc.com/jeff-haden/amazon-founder-jeff-bezos-this-is-how-successful-people-make-such-smart-decisions.html)

+These decisions aren’t easily replaceable, eg, hiring people is usually one way decision, working on your tech strategy becomes super important because it’s again mostly consists off one way decisions, those of course can be change, but change is costly.
 For example, choosing tech stack, programming language, databases, automation tools and even SaaS tools, all are one way decisions, but writing those down as your tech strategy helps immensely and eventually results in better software.
 This can be called a “tech constitution” for your product engineering org, and in many sense, this shared understanding of an important early stage one way decision is your software architecture.

 So how do we achieve this?
 Few of the ways we can employ are the following: